square/square-ruby-sdk/doc/api/gift-card-activities.md

 # Create Gift Card Activity

 Creates a gift card activity to manage the balance or state of a [gift card](../../doc/models/gift-card.md).
-For example, you create an `ACTIVATE` activity to activate a gift card with an initial balance before the gift card can be used.
+For example, create an `ACTIVATE` activity to activate a gift card with an initial balance before first use.

 ```ruby
 def create_gift_card_activity(body:)